 As you can see, adding a dynamic element to your site does have its advantages.
 It keeps your content fresh and engaging, and in the case of a dynamic gallery, it only requires you to update content in one place.

-So if you are using a photo gallery, and want to implement a dynamic element, then this is a good option for you.
-You can choose from one of several datasources, allowing you to sort and categorise your media, and then easily display it.
-FooGallery PRO Expert or FooGallery PRO Commerce make this an easy solution for adding dynamic content to your site, while saving you time and energy.
+For implementing this solution, you can choose from one of several data sources, allowing you to sort and categorise your media, and then easily display it.
+FooGallery PRO Expert or FooGallery PRO Commerce make this an easy solution for adding dynamic content to your site, while saving you time and energy in the long run.